paulohenriquesg/backend/README.md

 - Volume mounts for persistent data storage and database

 * Copy [docker-compose.yml](https://raw.githubusercontent.com/files-nest/backend/refs/heads/main/docker-compose.yml) file.
-* Set up `YOUR_STORAGE_PATH_HERE` to your desired storage path.
+* Replace `YOUR_STORAGE_PATH_HERE` by your desired storage path.
-* Set up `YOUR_DATABASE_PATH_HERE` to your desired database path.
+* Replace `YOUR_DATABASE_PATH_HERE` by your desired database path.
 * Change `9999` port to your desired port.
 * Run `docker compose up -d` to start the application.
 * If it's a first run generate an application key by running `docker compose exec files-nest make generate-key`.
 Save the generated key.
 Changing it will invalidate existing encrypted data, causing issues with user data and stored information.
 * Set up the `APP_KEY` environment variable.
 Example `APP_KEY=base64:ngsvSN2tyM1kjTWCka1IjkyuNMqMlpyHhgTj36KEJDs=`

+> [!NOTE]
+> From this moment on, we are going to assume your server is at 127.0.0.1, port 9999.

 ### Create a user
-* If it's a first user you can open a web page SERVER:PORT/register.
-For example, http://127.0.0.1:8080/register
+There are two ways to create a new user:
+* Using the web interface:
+    - accessing the `/register` URL, like http://127.0.0.1:9999/register
-* Or run `make create-user` from the server container
+* Using the command line (inside of the server container):
+    - `make create-user`

 ## ⌨️ Local Development